 Whipped Cream Topping

 - Place heavy cream in a mixing bowl, and add sugar and instant coffee.
 Whip or beat using an electric hand mixer, until peaks form.
+You could also use a stand mixer with whisk attachment if you have one.

 Assemble the Pie!